bertonfederico/EpilepticSeizureRecognition/README.md

-# 🏥 Epileptic Seizure Recognition {#-epileptic-seizure-recognition}
+# 🏥 Epileptic Seizure Recognition

 Epilepsy is a neurological disorder characterized by a predisposition to the onset of epileptic (or comitial) seizures.
 It is one of the most